ntd/ethercatest/README.md

     Roundtrip time (usec): min 190  max 731
     Roundtrip time (usec): min 169  max 590

-# igh-ethercat performances
+## igh-ethercat results

-The IgH program requires a couple of kernel modules: `ec_master` and an EtherCAT device.
-In my tests I used the generic EtherCAT device (`ec_generic`).
-The user running the program must be able to access the EtherCAT device created by the IgH code (typically `/dev/EtherCAT0`).
-These are the results of `ethercatest-igh 0` on my idle system:
+These are the results of `ethercatest-igh 0` on an idle system:

     Roundtrip time (usec): min 190  max 350